 Skin toners must deliver in a variety of ways to be effective.
 They need to cleanse the skin, of course, but they should also help to exfoliate dead skin cells, provide hydration, help clear away impurities, and balance your skin’s natural pH level.

-Another goal was to review toners that covered the common skin types.
+Another goal was to review toners that cover common skin types.
 What’s suitable for a man with oily skin may not work effectively for someone with sensitive skin.

 Don’t overlook toners when it comes to your daily grooming routine.
 They have many benefits, as we discuss above, and will keep your facial skin healthy and looking its best.